-The frequency and intensity of the weather events New York experienced with the remnants of Hurricane Ida are expected to increase, making it even more critical for boards to address flood risk and issues related to water damage as a priority for their residents.
+The frequency and intensity of weather events that NYC experiences are expected to increase, making it even more critical, as a priority for their residents, for boards to address flood risk and issues related to water damage.

-Your first step will be to hire an architect to figure out the cause of the leak, and find out whether it is due to a leaking facade from a construction defect, faulty pipes, bad drains, or if the roof needs to be replaced.
+Your first step will be to hire an architect to figure out the cause of the leak, and establish whether it is due to a leaking façade, a construction defect, faulty pipes, bad drains, or if the roof needs to be replaced.
 Then you need to get bids on the work and employ a project engineer who can oversee the repairs.
-Next, you’ll establish whether you have insurance coverage.
+Next you’ll establish whether you have insurance coverage.

-“The buck stops with the board,” says Brandt.
+“The buck stops with the board,” Wagner says.
 “When repairs are delayed, the costs can increase exponentially.”

-In a condo building, there is no leasehold relationship between the board and the owners, so the warranty of habitability does not apply, though the board may still have a duty to make interior unit repairs, in whole or in part.
-In any case, however, if there’s flood damage in a condo, the board will want to be involved in establishing where the water is coming from.
+In a condo building, there is no leasehold relationship between the board and the owners, so the warranty of habitability does not apply.
+However, if there’s flood damage in a condo, the board will want to be involved to establish where the water is coming from.

-“The bylaws will usually outline that the apartment owner is responsible for interior repairs to the apartment but there is usually a contractual provision for a negligence claim where the cause of the water damage originates from the common elements,” Brandt says.
+“The bylaws will usually outline that the apartment owner is responsible for interior repairs to the apartment but there is usually a contractual provision for a negligence claim if the cause of the water damage originates from the common elements,” Wagner says.

-In a situation where a board of managers has knowledge about a common element defect or disrepair that may lead to water infiltration into the units, and such leaks do in fact manifest, the condominium association could be collectively responsible for making interior unit repairs necessitated from that leak.
+In a situation where a board had knowledge about a common element defect or damage leading to water getting into apartments, the condo association could be collectively responsible for making interior apartment repairs.

-“If two years later a problem emerges either with catastrophic flood or water damage over time, the board’s knowledge of those preexisting conditions could create a claim against the condo association for negligence,” Brandt says.
+“If two years later a problem emerges either with catastrophic flood or water damage over time, the board’s knowledge of those preexisting conditions could create a claim against the condo for negligence,” Wagner says.

 Once you’ve established the cause of the problem, you will need to figure out the cost of the repairs.
 Boards typically pay between $50,000 and $100,000 annually in premiums for an insurance policy with coverage up to tens or hundreds of millions of dollars.
 The purpose of insurance is to receive an indemnity for covered losses, rather than pay for liabilities out of pocket, so your board should be taking advantage of that coverage.

 You will also want to see if the affected shareholders have homeowner’s insurance.
-“That doesn’t shift responsibility—it just might provide an opportunity to get additional money to cover the costs,” Brandt says.
+“That doesn’t shift responsibility—it just might provide an opportunity to get additional money to cover the costs,” Wagner says.

-When making a claim, Brandt says boards should challenge their insurance companys’ estimates of what the repairs will cost and the analysis of who they think is responsible.
-He says that, time and time again, insurance companies improperly minimize or underestimate the homeowners’ associations’ repair responsibilities under the bylaws or proprietary lease responsible, but this is in error.
-“The board’s obligations to repair are primary and substantial,” he says.
+When making a claim, boards should challenge the estimates given by the insurance company as well as, in some cases, the analysis of who is responsible.
+“Time and time again, insurance companies improperly minimize or underestimate the board’s repair responsibilities under the bylaws or proprietary lease—the board’s obligations to repair are primary and substantial,” Wagner says.

 He points out that failure to maintain a property is not something a board is insured against.